President – Colonel Don Christensen, U.S. Air Force (ret.)

 Communications Director – Brian Purchia

 Brian Purchia is the Communications Director for Protect Our Defenders and has been with the organization since its launch.
-Described by Craigslist founder Craig Newmark as “genuinely innovative,” Brian has served as a new media adviser and spokesman for former San Francisco Mayor Gavin Newsom, Change.org, Green For All and other social change organizations.
-Brian was described by the San Francisco Chronicle as Newsom’s “go-to guy for social media” for his implementation of a groundbreaking new media strategy called “gutsy” and “brilliant” on NPR.
+Described by Craigslist founder Craig Newmark as “genuinely innovative,” Brian has served as a spokesman for former San Francisco Mayor Gavin Newsom, Change.org, Green For All and a number of other social change organizations.

 Gillian Chandler graduated with a B.A. from The George Washington University with a major in International Affairs and a minor in Religion.
 Gillian is currently pursuing her Masters in Social Work at Arizona State University.
 As an undergraduate, Gillian worked as a Research Associate at Business Executives for National Security, where she helped to integrate modern business practices into the Departments of Defense and Homeland Security.
 Gillian also worked as an intern at the Maryland State’s Attorney’s Office and on Capitol Hill.
 At GW, Gillian volunteered as a peer-educator, focusing on prevention and response efforts to sexual assault on campus.

 Communications Associate – Katherine Helete

 Katherine “Kate” Helete has a diverse background in marketing and communications and has helped organizations across the political, healthcare, technology, and retail spaces find their voices and tell powerful stories.
 Kate graduated from the University of California, Berkeley, with a Bachelor’s Degree in Political Economy.